tsili852/app-theme-engine/README.md

         // Store the time the engine was initially applied, so the Activity can restart when coming back after changes updateTime = System.currentTimeMillis();

         // Apply colors to other views in the Activity.
+Call after all initial view setup, including toolbars!
         // Second parameter is optional config key.
         ATE.apply(this, null);
     }